 AMRIT Clinics aim to provide low cost, high quality health care with dignity to the remote, rural, and underserved populations.
-The model consists of a network of three primary care clinics, each serving a population of about 12,000 individuals.
+The model consists of a network of 6 primary care clinics, each serving a population of approximately 90,000 in Southern Rajasthan.
 The clinic is set up in a community building following a contract with the local self-government.
 Three nurses (women) provide clinical care and outreach care to the surrounding dispersed populations.
 A physician visits the clinics once each week and is available for tele-consultation 24 hrs a day.

 The clinics provide consultation, administer basic laboratory tests, and provide treatment.
 They also provide safe childbirth services and manage emergencies 24X7.
 Outreach services include antenatal care, postnatal care of mothers and newborns, follow-up of chronic patients, and community education.
 Social contracts with private hospitals enable referral care.
 Patients pay a small user-fees for clinical services.

 What is Distinctive about AMRIT Clinics ?